HacKanCuBa/blake2signer/docs/docs/examples.md

     ```

 !!! tip
-    Sice v2.0.0, the [`ExpiredSignatureError`](errors.md#blake2signer.errors.ExpiredSignatureError) exception contains the signature timestamp as an aware datetime object (in UTC) in case you need that information to display something meaningful to the user, and from v2.5.0, it also contains the _valid_ unsigned data, which you can safely access (yet considering that it hasn't passed the timestamp check!).
+    From v2.0.0, the [`ExpiredSignatureError`](errors.md#blake2signer.errors.ExpiredSignatureError) exception contains the signature timestamp as an aware datetime object (in UTC) in case you need that information to display something meaningful to the user, and from v2.5.0, it also contains the _valid_ unsigned data, which you can safely access (yet considering that it hasn't passed the timestamp check!).
 If the exception is raised by a serializer signer, you need to unserialize/uncompress/undecode it using the method [`data_from_exc`](signers.md#blake2signer.signers.Blake2SerializerSigner.data_from_exc).
 Read on for [details](details.md#exceptions).

 ### Choosing when to check the timestamp

 !!! info "New in v2.4.0"

-Sometimes it can be useful to make certain data expire, but there are situations that require us to get that data as if it would never expire.
+Sometimes it can be useful to make certain data expire, but there are situations that require us to get that data as if it had never expired.

 !!! success inline end "Signatures are always checked"